 - Service Toward Completion of the Probationary Period

 - Faculty and Academic Professional Leave of Absence Without Pay

-Questions concerning this policy should be directed to the Office of Academic Human Resources (333-6747).
+Questions concerning this policy should be directed to Illinois Human Resources (333-6747).